earends/Clock-Blog/README.md

     - events need to handle 402 forbidden in a unaproved guest
         - added window alert figure out better way
     - update list of events and blogs DESIGN
-    - update the content control page design to add new and update approved guest
-        - need two new components
-    - update environment variables
-    - ship this b
+    - take out approved guest from backend and and database